Water Quality Depends on Good Septics

 overloading, because they are too small or haven’t been pumped;

 tanks may corrode and leak, have worn or missing baffles, become clogged with too much tissue or tree roots, or malfunction because foreign objects or chemicals have been put down the drain;

 weeping tile fields may become blocked by tree roots or compacted by vehicles.

-North Kawartha launched its own program in 2014 and is re-inspecting all Ston(e)y Lake properties within its jurisdiction during spring and summer 2018.
+North Kawartha launched its program in 2014 and is re-inspecting all Ston(e)y Lake properties within its jurisdiction.
 Trent Lakes began its program in co-operation with Peterborough Public Health in 2016.

 Partly in response to urging from Environment Council, Selwyn and Douro-Dummer townships agreed in late 2016 to develop programs during 2017, with re-inspections to start in 2018.